7 arrested in North Carolina for various drug offenses

 The defendants’ ages range from 28 to 53 years, and the charges against them also include conspiracy to distribute and possess, and intention to distribute cocaine and cocaine base along with marijuana, fentanyl and heroin.
 Two of the accused individuals will also face money laundering charges.
 Along with the FBI Coastal Carolina Criminal Enterprise Task Force, several law enforcement agencies were involved in the investigation, including the Columbus County Sheriff’s Office, the U.S. Drug Enforcement Administration and the U.S. Internal Revenue Service.

 Other people in North Carolina who have found themselves accused of drug offenses have chosen to seek skilled legal counsel to provide necessary support and guidance throughout the procedures in the criminal court.
-An experienced attorney can examine the charges and the evidence held by the prosecution.
+An experienced Charlotte criminal attorney can examine the charges and the evidence held by the prosecution.
 Based on this information and further investigations, the lawyer can explore the viable defense strategies that may lead to the best possible outcome.

 Source: wwaytv3.com, “Several arrested on drug and money laundering charges“, Dec.
 13, 2017